 The album had stirred the already-fragile emotions of the group, as new members Hughes and Coverdale began exerting their songwriting personalities, rubbing Blackmore the wrong way with their passion for American funk and soul music.
 Neither appealed to Deep Purple’s resident songwriter.

-But petty musical differences were really just a catalyst behind the deeper wanderlust affecting Blackmore after nearly a decade and nine studio albums with the band.
+Petty musical differences were really just a catalyst behind the deeper wanderlust affecting Blackmore after nearly a decade and nine studio albums with the band.
 Feeling the need for, as he put it, “some fresh air,” Blackmore took advantage of a few days off during Deep Purple’s U.S. tour that fall to book some studio time in Los Angeles with singer Ronnie James Dio and his band Elf.

+Still the rest of Deep Purple failed to grasp the seriousness of their guitarist's plan of escape while their touring machine trudged across continental Europe, mired in drug abuse, ego battles and sheer exhaustion.
 As the stage lights darkened and the audience dispersed from Paris’ Palais des Sports following Deep Purple’s distinctly workmanlike performance on April 7, the chapter closed on Blackmore’s historic run at the helm of the legendary band.
-And with it, Rainbow’s birth could formally be announced.
+And with it, Rainbow’s birth could be formally announced.

-Fortunately, Deep Purple's third-to-last concert with Blackmore had been captured for posterity, and duly emerged as Graz '75 to give fans a belated glimpse into the Mk.
-III's European dates.
-Unfortunately, the band would face a brief, troubled afterlife following Blackmore's exit.
+Fortunately, Deep Purple's third-to-last concert with Blackmore had been captured for posterity, and later emerged as Graz '75 to give fans a belated glimpse into the Mk.
+III's mid-'70s European dates.

 In 1984, he finally agreed to join his old band for the Mk.
 II lineup’s triumphant reunion on Perfect Strangers.
 And as always, it was done entirely on Blackmore’s terms.